-The Global Envoy Program is a new addition to the overall mission and student resources of the Institute for Global Engagement in the 2017-2018 academic year.
-A Global Envoy is a student-held position designed to provide peer advising to students who are interested in off-campus study, internships, and other global opportunities.
-Grinnell Global Envoys represent a broad range of international experiences and offer a deep knowledge about the myriad of course-embedded and off-campus programs that are offered through Grinnell and in partnership.
-Currently, there are five Global Envoys working with IGE.
+The Global Envoy Program is a new addition to the overall mission and student resources of the Institute for Global Engagement.
+Our first global envoys began in the 2017–18 academic year.
+A global envoy is a student-held position designed to provide peer advising to students who are interested in off-campus study, internships, and other global opportunities.
+Grinnell global envoys represent a broad range of international experiences and offer a deep knowledge about the myriad of course-embedded and off-campus programs that are offered through Grinnell and in partnership.
+Currently, there are five global envoys working with IGE.

-The Global Envoys provide weekly walk-in advising hours, which are up-to-date (Fall 2017) as follows:
+The global envoys provide weekly walk-in advising hours, which are up-to-date (spring 2019) as follows:

 Haley Jo Cutrone ’19

-Lead Envoy Haley Jo Cutrone ’19 is a third year history major with a concentration in european studies from Hollis Center, Maine.
+Lead Envoy Haley Jo Cutrone ’19 is a fourth year history major and European studies concentrator from Hollis Center, Maine.

-Yolana (Yoli) Martin ’20 is a second year Biology major from Madison, Wisconsin.
+Yolana (Yoli) Martin ’20 is a third year biology major from Madison, Wisconsin.

 She has come to IGE after having multiple long-term experiences abroad in Germany and Slovakia, as well as having experience in multiple languages.
-She is planning to study abroad next year in the fall.
-She finds that one of the best parts of travelling is using the host country’s language, whether it be using the only five words she knows to order a coffee, or to have a conversation with her host family.
+Fall 2018, she studied in Copenhagen, Denmark.
+She finds that one of the best parts of traveling is using the host country’s language, whether it be using the only five words she knows to order a coffee, or to have a conversation with her host family.

 Kaya Prasad ’19